ten-lang/rpm-repo/Readme.md

 # Ten RPM Repository
 This is used as an RPM repository for hosting pre-built binary distributions of Ten's projects.
-The `ten-lang.repo` file should be copied into your `/etc/yum.repos.d/` directory to enable installations.
-This can be done easily with:

-    sudo wget -O /etc/yum.repos.d/ten-lang.repo https://raw.githubusercontent.com/ten-lang/rpm-repo/master/ten-lang.repo
-    sudo yum update
+To add it to your system, and enable installation of Ten's binaries, try the following:

+    su -c  "$(wget -O - https://git.io/fjOZI)"

+If this doesn't work, with an error indicating that the URL isn't valid; then use the full version:

+    su -c  "$(wget -O - https://raw.githubusercontent.com/ten-lang/rpm-repo/master/install.sh)"